melezhik/swat/README.md

 Meta stories can be also called as downstream stories:

     # I am downstream story
-    # you can call me from somewhere esle
+    # you can call me from somewhere else
     nano foo/bar/swat.ini
         swat_module=1